Contextual Bandits with Cross-learning: Introduction

-In many settings, the number of possible contexts $C$ can be huge: exponential in the number of actions $K$ or uncountably infinite.
-This makes the naive $O(\sqrt{CKT})$-regret algorithm undesirable in these settings.
-We show that in contextual bandits problems with cross-learning, it is possible to design algorithms which completely remove the dependence on the number of contexts $C$ in their regret bound.
 We consider both settings where the contexts are generated stochastically (from some distribution $\D$ that may or may not be known to the learner) and settings where the contexts are chosen adversarially.
 Similarly, we also consider settings where the rewards are generated stochastically and settings where they are chosen adversarially.
 By considering stochastic rewards, we can capture environments under which the obtained reward (given a context) is stationary and predictable.
 Whereas by considering adversarial rewards, we can capture environments with non-stationary and hard-to-predict rewards.
 Similarly, stochastic (respectively adversarial) contexts model environments with stationary and predictable (respectively unpredictable) side information.
-Our results include:
+Our results, which are also summarized in Table \ref{table:results}, include: